 Money contributed by you or by Trinity may be withdrawn at termination of employment.
-However, the TIAA-CREF traditional account has certain restrictions, as outlined above, and a withdrawal from any account may have tax consequences.
+However, the TIAA-CREF RA traditional account has certain restrictions.
+A withdrawal from any account may have tax consequences.

 In the event of death prior to retirement, the full current value of your account, including the portion contributed by the College, is paid to your beneficiary.
 The beneficiary may elect a number of options including cash withdrawal.